-Here are some of the key benefits you’ll find.
+Here are some of the key benefits of current accounts.

 Almost all employers will want to pay your wages directly into a current account.
 You can also use it to access cash and to make payments.